gavanderhoorn/rep/rep-xxxx.rst

 Rationale: for many industrial robots, the location of the ROS ``base_link`` frame is not necessarily coincident with the origin of their main Cartesian coordinate system.
 This complicates expressing poses in robot-relative frames, as arbitrary transformations could be required for different makes and models of robots.
 The ``base`` frame is intended to be used as an intermediary or bridge and provides a mapping that links the ROS TF tree with the controller- and vendor-specific coordinate systems and as an abstraction that decreases coupling between applications and specific robot urdfs.

+Refer to `Vendor Nomenclature Mapping`_ for examples of vendor-specific names for this frame.

 link_n